If you’re trying to figure out how the U.S. economy is doing these days, you probably feel like you’re riding on a seesaw.

 An output gap shows the difference between the actual output for the U.S. economy and what economists view as its maximum potential, and it can be either positive or negative.
 Real GDP, which shows growth adjusted for inflation, exceeded its potential in 2018 for the first time since 2007, according to a report from the Congressional Budget Office.

 “When actual GDP is rising above its potential, we’ve historically seen these trends where the actual GDP rises above potential and it hits sort of a peak, rolls back over and falls below potential,” Donisanu says.
 “These are the cycles that ebb and flow over time.”

-The U.S. economy grew by 2.2 percent in the fourth quarter of 2018, in line with economists’ expectations.
-The Federal Reserve’s long-run growth potential for the U.S. economy is at 1.9 percent, according to its Summary of Economic Projections updated in March.
+The U.S. economy grew by 3.1 percent in the first quarter of 2019 and expanded by 2.1 percent in the second quarter of 2019, according to the Department of Commerce.
+The Federal Reserve’s long-run growth potential for the U.S. economy is at 1.9 percent, according to its Summary of Economic Projections updated in June.

 Bottom line: Don’t panic

 Predicting a recession is “a fool’s game,” Donisanu says.
 Paying attention to these indicators helps, but there’s never a clear-cut signal.

 “No one can ever say with such precision, ‘I know on the third quarter of 2020 a recession is going to start,’” Donisanu says.
 “We look at indicators, but even the best economists who can predict a recession with a high level of accuracy is low.”

 The National Bureau for Economic Research’s Business Cycle Dating Committee is responsible for determining when a recession officially starts and ends.
 The last recession started in December 2007, the committee determined, but they didn’t officially declare this start date until a year later.